pwhitter1/PILNet/README.md

 The QM Dataset for Atomic Multipoles (QMDFAM) is publicly accessible here: https://doi.org/10.3929/ethz-b-000509052.<br>
 The `data.hdf5` and `data_gdb.hdf5` dataset files must be downloaded separately to run our experiments.<br>
-Once downloaded, they can be placed in the `PILNet/src/datasets/` directory.<br>
+Once downloaded, they can be placed in the `PILNet/src/data/dataset/` subdirectory.<br>

 Following this, you can run the sample program as `python run_example.py`, which will execute the full PIL-Net machine learning pipeline, including data preprocessing, model training, and model inference.